 Children 1st is a class for parents who have difficulty communicating with their co-parent in an effective manner.
-The Children 1st class is designed to help parents understand their respective roles in the conflict, learn to take personal responsibility and reduce blame.
+The Children 1st class is designed to help parents understand their respective roles in the conflict, learn to take personal responsibility, and reduce blame.
 Parents will learn empathy for their children and to put their children’s interests and well-being first.
-Parents are required to attend this class by court order or a parent can request to take the class by emailing Trish Murphy, Director of the Family Law Resource Center & Children 1st class, at email@example.com.

-- Each party must attend four (4), two-hour classes held on consecutive Saturdays in a given month.
+- Each party must attend four, 2-hour classes held on consecutive Saturdays in a given month.

 - Each party must fill out the required intake form located on our website and pay the fee in full before the first class.

-- Each party must attend all 4 consecutive classes and do any and all required work to receive a Certificate of Completion.
+- Each party must attend all four consecutive classes and do any and all required work to receive a Certificate of Completion.